Jane Nigh: Career

-In 1949, she participated in a later famous Life magazine photo layout, in which she posed with other up-and-coming actresses, Marilyn Monroe, Lois Maxwell, Cathy Downs, Suzanne Dalbert, Enrica Soma and Laurette Luez.
+When her Fox contract lapsed, she began freelancing and appeared in minor features for Columbia, RKO, and Robert L. Lippert.
+In 1949, she participated in a Life magazine photo layout, in which she posed with up-and-coming actresses Marilyn Monroe, Lois Maxwell, Cathy Downs, Suzanne Dalbert, Enrica Soma, and Laurette Luez.
+This led to a contract with Monogram Pictures, where at last Jane Nigh received starring roles.
+She was usually cast in wholesome outdoor features filmed in Cinecolor, including County Fair (1950), Blue Grass of Kentucky (1950), and Rodeo (1952).

-She also had starring roles in a pair of Monogram Pictures films, Blue Grass of Kentucky and Rodeo.
-Nigh, along with Patrick McVey, co-starred in the TV series Big Town, with McVey playing the city editor of a newspaper, and Nigh his secretary.
-She had the role of Lorelei Kilbourne for two seasons.
+In 1952 Nigh joined the cast of the TV series Big Town, with Patrick McVey as the city editor of a newspaper, and Nigh as his secretary Lorelei Kilbourne.
+She played the role for two seasons.
+She remained a working actress in television through 1961, returning to the motion-picture screen only once, back at Monogram (renamed Allied Artists); she was featured as a dumb blonde in Hold That Hypnotist (1957) with The Bowery Boys.

 Personal life

 Nigh was married four times, to three men, all ending in divorce.
-Her longest marriage was to her second husband, Navy Lieutenant John Baker, while she was married twice to Norman Davidson Jr.
+Her longest marriage was to her second husband, Navy lieutenant John Baker, while she was married twice to Norman Davidson Jr.

-She had a total of four children, three girls and a boy, though her first, a girl, died very soon after birth in 1952.
+She had four children, three girls and a boy, though her first, a girl, died very soon after birth in 1952.

-Nigh died, due to a stroke, on October 5, 1993 at the age of 68.